 How It Works

-These reports display connections between objects of different types.
-However, you cannot create a report for contacts linked to other contacts, projects linked to other projects, etc.
+- These reports display connections between objects of different types.
+However, you cannot create a report for contacts linked to other contacts, organizations linked to other organizations etc.

 How to Create a Linked Items Report